kids-first/kf-uikit/docs/process/README.md

 The pull request will be reviewed based on:

 - The implementation's consistency with the original design in the issue
 - Sufficient documentation of the component in the storybook
 - Conflict with other components and styles
+  - visual diff checks in Percy.io to ensure there are no unintened side-affects to other components
 - Code quality

 ### Iteration on the Implementation